 Three dogs bark excited greetings as we drive up the steep hill on the approach to Julia’s house on the edge of Kibale Forest.

-The four hours to Fort Portal on tarmac are easy.
+The four hours from Kampala to Fort Portal on tarmac are easy.
 The last hour of the journey is the hardest: balancing a plastic bag full of raw eggs on my lap, as Julia races down the rutted dustbowl that passes for a road.
-Cool crater lakes beckon me right and left.
+Cool crater lakes beckon right and left.

-Hope has prepared dinner: it’s ‘Irish’ (potatoes) from the garden, and G’nut sauce.
+Hope has prepared dinner: it’s ‘Irish’ (potatoes) from the garden, and g’nut (groundnut) sauce.
 The home-grown groundnuts are stored in a gigantic Ali Baba basket.
 Swimming in my g’nut sauce is a Lungfish, whole.
 I can’t face eating it and guiltily leave the fish in the pot.
 The kids found it in the river when they were collecting water this morning – I guess someone will have the stomach for it.

-After dinner, a slither of moon to guide us, we check out the park boundary paths, spiders’ webs suspended between branches caught in the torchlight as we inch past.
+After dinner, a slither of moon to guide us, we check out the park boundary paths.
+As we inch past, torchlight reveals spiderwebs suspended between branches.
 We duck under the washing line.
 The dogs bound ahead of us into the trees.

-Before he arrives, we walk down to the boundary with the Forest a few hundred metres away and check the ‘slashing’ (cutting back of the Bush).
+Before he arrives, we walk down to the forest boundary a few hundred metres away and check the ‘slashing’ (cutting back of the Bush).
 Four men have been working all morning to clear an access path for the nets.

 I’ve added four new birds to my bird list this morning; I can’t wait to add more over the next two days.

 We notice freshly broken branches across our path – “The elephants must be close,” says Julia.

 Next installment from Kibale Forest: a ticking off – ringing birds in Kibale Forest